Civil Engineer/Technician Co-op Program

 The Michigan Department of Transportation (MDOT) Civil Engineer/Technician Co-op Program offers undergraduate students the opportunity to gain work experience, develop professional competence and long-range career goals, integrate work experiences with academic knowledge, and establish a professional network.

 To employ undergraduate Civil Engineering and Civil Engineering Technology students on a continuing basis up to six months (May 1 – October 31) per calendar year on various development and delivery projects in Michigan.

 MDOT is responsible for highway and bridge construction contracts throughout the State of Michigan.
 Contractors construct the projects, but co-op students will join professional field staff who provide engineering and inspection services.
-MDOT has a unique program for the student interested in Civil Engineering, Civil Technology, and Land Surveying.
+MDOT has a unique program for students interested in Civil Engineering, Civil Technology, Construction Management, and Land Surveying.